Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Curve-graph-like graphs and universal factors

 \subsection{Curve-graph-like $G$-graphs and statement of the main result}

 Given a group $G$ and a $G$-set $S$, we let $\Stab_G(S)$ be the setwise stabilizer of $S$ in $G$ and $\pstab_G(S)$ be its elementwise stabilizer.
-We let $\calp_f(S)$ be the set of all finite subsets of $S$, and $\calp_{\flex}(S)$ be the set of all subsets of $S$ whose elementwise $G$-stabilizer is infinite.
-Given a Borel space $\Delta$, we denote by $\Delta^{(3)}$ the set of all pairwise distinct triples of $\Delta$, equipped with the Borel structure induced from that of $\Delta^3$.
+We let $\calp_f(S)$ be the set of all nonempty finite subsets of $S$, and $\calp_{\flex}(S)$ be the set of all subsets of $S$ whose elementwise $G$-stabilizer is infinite.
+Given a Polish space $\Delta$, we denote by $\Delta^{(3)}$ the set of all pairwise distinct triples of $\Delta$, equipped with the topology induced from that of $\Delta^3$.
 A graph $\Theta$ is \emph{simple} if it contains no edge-loop and no multiple edges between distinct vertices.
 This is equivalent to every automorphism of $\Theta$ being determined by its action on the vertex set of $\Theta$.